Meduty/merlins-aitomaton/README.md

 # MerlinAI 🎯

 **MerlinAI** is a comprehensive AI-powered Magic: The Gathering (MTG) card generation and utility suite.
-It generates custom MTG cards using AI models, manages configuration externally, and exports sets compatible with Magic Set Editor (MSE).
-The system supports image generation via Stable Diffusion and provides a complete orchestrator for seamless workflow management.
+It generates custom MTG cards using AI models with externalized configuration, exports sets compatible with Magic Set Editor (MSE), and supports image generation via Stable Diffusion.
+The system features a complete orchestrator with clean progress bars and verbose debugging modes.

 ---